The Pachelbel Canon in D,

 The Pachelbel Canon in D is the probably the most popular classical music ever.
-Download this free sheet music for piano -- your students (and their parents) will love it!
+Print out this free sheet music for piano -- your students (and their parents) will love it!
 And if this music is beyond their playing level, I have a Middle C version of this classical music, a long version similar to this one, but with some lettered notes to help beginners, and several very easy piano versions as well.

 Does your student know an inversion from a root chord?